SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 The results would return a field named `first_name` with a value of `Bob`.

-To parse the last element in an array you could use the following:
+To parse the last element in an array you'd use the following:

 ```sql
 * | parse xml "/users/user[last()]/first_name/text()" as first_name
 ```

-To parse an element based on an attribute, in this example where id="456", you could use the following:
+To parse an element based on an attribute, in this example where id="456", you'd use the following:

 ```sql
 * | parse xml "/users/user[@id=456]/first_name/text()" as first_name"